FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 # Adding Express routes

 We've got the basic framework and authorization code set up.
 Now we can add some routes.
-We'll start with the `login` route to handle the redirect to FusionAuth, which will in turn handle the calls to Twitter.
+We'll start with the `login` route to handle the redirect to FusionAuth.

 Add this code under the `app.use("/", indexRouter);` line: